ktgw0316/LightZone/lightcrafts/jnisrc/EDISON/segm/MSReadme.txt

 -------------------------------------------------------------------------------------------------

-Mean shift filtering and segmentation may be performed on an arbitary image data space.
+Mean shift filtering and segmentation may be performed on an arbitrary image data space.
 Such data is defined through calling the inherited method:

 	MeanShift::DefineLInput	- specifies input defined on a lattice